nhselect/step1-training/content/user-guide/administrator/06-support/technical-queries/index.md

 ![](/img/ccm-ca_support-ticket-request_submit.png)

-> HEE TEL will respond to your query within 2 working days
+> TEL will respond to your query within 2 working days